Clarity Creates Alignment. Alignment Creates Momentum.

 You can usually see the symptoms from a distance:

-Work is repeated because the first version was never truly understood.
+• Work is repeated because it was never fully understood

 None of this is malicious.